-The general idea of Humio is to bring together all of you log files and other server metrics into one data repository that’s accessible by the Humio software, a user interface that’s easy to use and configure.
+The general idea of Humio is to bring together all of your log files and other server metrics into one data repository that’s accessible by the Humio software.
+Humio includes a user interface that makes accessing repositories easy.

-To understand better the concept of a repository, at least as it’s referred with Humio’s software, read this tutorial article on repositories.
+To understand better the concept of a repository, at least as it’s referrenced with Humio’s software, read this tutorial article on repositories.

-In Humio there is by default a sandbox repository for testing data, queries, and new features of Humio software.
-This brief tutorial provides more information on how you might use a sandbox repository.
+In Humio there is by default a Sandbox repository for testing data, executing queries, and testing new features of Humio software.
+This brief tutorial provides more information on how you might use the Sandbox repository.

 There may be a situation in which you want subset of a repository.
 This is basically a view.
-You might want it a security measure, limiting some of your staff to certain data.
+You might want it as a security measure, limiting some users to certain data.
 It could also be a way to focus on relevant areas of the data.
 How views are constructed and more details on the reasons for using them is discussed in this tutorial.

 As mentioned above, repositories are meant to contain log entries and metrics from your servers.
 After creating a repository, you will need to configure Humio to receive that data.